rmcanany/SolidEdgeHousekeeper/README.md

 **Expressions**

 An `expression` is basically a program.
 It enables more complex manipulations of the `Replace` string.
-To create one, click the `Expression Editor` button on the input editor form.
+To create one, right-click the `Replace` textbox and select `Edit expression`.
+To use one you have already saved, select `Insert expression` instead.

 There are two programming languages available, `NCalc` and `VB`.
 Choose which one to use on the **Configuration Tab -- General Page**. `VB` is a full-featured programming language.
 Explaining its use is beyond the scope of this Help Topic.  `NCalc` is more like a formula in Excel.
 Some of its features are detailed below.